Alfresco/docs-alfresco/microsoft-office/1.1/admin/index.md

 If you are using Office 2013 and are working with an OLE file (for example, `.doc`, `.xls`, or `.ppt` files), and the Protected View is activated for the document, then property mapping can fail even after switching into Editing Mode.

-To resolve this problem, you need to prevent the Protected View in Office by adding the Alfresco repository server to the list of trusted sites.
+To resolve this problem, you need to prevent the Protected View in Office by adding the repository server to the list of trusted sites.

 ## Values of date fields in OLE documents not stored

 Values of `Date` and `DateTime` fields are not set in OLE documents (for example, `.doc`, `.xls`, or `.ppt` files) if the time zone of the client machine is greater than UTC+1.
 If these `Date` or `DateTime` fields are declared as mandatory, then you will not be able to save document changes.